 What will I study?

 In year one, you will be introduced to the basic principles of optics and visual optics that underpin work in ophthalmic lenses, dispensing and optical manufacturing.
-You will also learn about human biology so you can understand how the eye functions in health and disease.
-You will also study practice management.
+You will also be taught about human biology so you can understand how the eye functions in health and disease.

-Year two builds on the subjects introduced in year one as well as covering basic clinical skills used by optometrists and the basics of contact lenses and low vision.
-The course includes a work placement.
+Year two builds and expands on the subjects taught in year one so that you can successfully transfer your skills to the work place.
+In addition, you will cover basic clinical skills used by optometrists and the basics of contact lenses and low vision.

 What qualification will I get?